 You also have to take account of the size and layout of your keyboard.
 Imagine buying a space keycap that is shorter or longer than the original one.
 You may have issues with swapping some keycaps from an ISO layout keyboard to an ANSI layout keyboard.

-The shift and the enter keys on both keyboards are different.
-These two keys can help you determine if your keyboard has an ANSI or ISO layout.
+The shift and the enter keys on both keyboards are different, which can help you determine if your keyboard has an ANSI or ISO layout.
 The enter key on an ISO keyboard has an L shape, and there is an extra key on the row where the shift keys are located.

 Some keyboards also have customized keys.
 Some function buttons may be larger or smaller than other keyboards with the same layer.